-While no policy or statutory change has raised the bar for H-1B visas to be granted, USCIS under the Trump administration has been giving employers much more pushback on their H-1B cases.
-That’s been a stressful development for many white-collar companies, health care systems and universities that tend to rely on the program to fill positions, according to immigration attorneys.
+While no policy or statutory change has raised the bar for H-1B visas to be granted, USCIS under the Trump administration has been giving employers more pushback on their H-1B cases.
+That’s been a stressful development for many white-collar companies, health care systems and universities that tend to rely on the program to fill certain positions, according to immigration attorneys.

 “The biggest issue that we saw this year was just a heightened anxiety around the entire [H-1B] program,” said Jocelyn Campanaro, a partner in Fisher Phillips’ Denver office and member of the firm’s global immigration practice group.

 Petitions for positions that seem to fit squarely within the H-1B program’s “specialty occupation” classification, like those in the engineering or accounting fields, have been seeing unprecedented scrutiny from USCIS, Campanaro said.
 While that scrutiny hasn’t necessarily translated into more denials for her firm’s clients, she added, it has led to USCIS issuing more requests for evidence, which by themselves can delay the processing of a case for months.